humbornjo/SF-Mono-Nerd-Font/README.md

 ```
 # Tips
 Some glyphs are wierd, like `f0142` in [nerd font glyphs](https://www.nerdfonts.com/cheat-sheet), which is supposed to be chubby, but now a small dwarf =n=.
-But filetype icons are all fine foe now.
+But filetype icons are all fine for now.